Jinx, you’re it! So says Jinx (ID 40056670), a 2-1/2-year old female grey Tabby in need of a little good fortune.

-Listen to Magic Mornings with Danielle starting Monday for your chance to win:
+Listen to Magic Mornings with Danielle this week for your chance to win:

-Just listen to Magic Mornings with Danielle on Monday morning!
+Just listen to Magic Mornings with Danielle this week to win!

 Listen to Kristy Knight during Magic middays on Monday for your chance to win!

 There’s nothing like exploring the city with the one you love, like Johnny & Randell, they’re November’s featured #MagicRelationshipGoals!

 Here is what Johnny had to say; “A day exploring our first city, Tampa!!!
 Love makes everything better.”
 We could not agree more!